Skip to main content

 Learning eXperience Design (LXD) is a new approach to instructional design that incorporates human-centered design principles to put the learner at the center of the learning experience.

-As a relatively new practice, LXD is still being shaped as it grows and matures.
+As a relatively new practice, Learning Experience Design is still being shaped as it grows and matures.
 LXD incorporates aspects of multiple related disciplines including Instructional Design, Learning Design, Curriculum Development, Content Development, and User Experience.
 This melting pot of ideas, principles, and practices has resulted in a wonderful renaissance of learning design.
 However, there is not yet a strong consensus of what LXD really means.

 Here at Unicon, we have conducted significant research to understand LXD.
 We found that LXD means different things to different people.
 Some claim to have authored the LXD name and what it is, while others argue that LXD is larger than that and it should be defined by the community of practice.
 Regardless, there does appear to be a few consistent core components of LXD: